 Zubia specializes in the moral and political philosophy of the Scottish Enlightenment and the American founding.
 He is the author of The Political Thought of David Hume: The Origins of Liberalism and the Modern Political Imagination (University of Notre Dame Press, 2024).

-His scholarly work has appeared in Hume Studies and Interpretation: A Journal of Political Philosophy.
+His scholarly work has appeared in Political Theory, Hume Studies and Interpretation: A Journal of Political Philosophy.
 He has also written in The Wall Street Journal, National Review, First Things, Law & Liberty, Washington Examiner, and Public Discourse.
 He is the winner of the first annual Hume Studies Essay Prize for his paper, "Hume's Transformation of Academic Skepticism," and he was a runner up for the Jack Miller Center's Excellence in Civic Education Award in 2021.

 He holds an M.A. and Ph.D. in Political Science from Columbia University, an M.Div. from Princeton Theological Seminary, and a B.B.A. in Marketing from the University of Texas at El Paso.